Understanding How Chords In A Major Key Are Made (+ Chords In Major Keys Chart)

 Let's get straight to it by getting down to the brass tacks of some basic need-to-know music theory.

-Where the chords in major key signatures come from
+Where do the chords in major key signatures come from?

-• Triads are created by assembling three notes which are intervals (distances) of a third apart.
-This simply means after the root note, you miss a note, then add the next one on, miss a note, add the next on.
+- Triads are created by assembling three notes which are intervals (distances) of a third apart.
+This simply means after the root note, you miss a note, then add the next one on, miss a note, and add the next one.

-• A triad (chord) is identified by two characteristics: the root (key) and the sound quality.
-The quality (does the chord sound happy, sad, anticipatory etc) is determined by the interval between the root and other notes in the triad.
+- A triad (chord) is identified by the root (key) and the sound quality.
+The quality (does the chord sound happy, sad, anticipatory etc.) is determined by the interval between the root and other notes in the triad.

 So now you've learned the seven chords in a major key are created by taking each note of the major scale and building a triad from it.